 In mid-2018, Daniel Ricciardo announced his departure from Red Bull after an association spanning 5 seasons.
 Ricciardo joined Renault in 2019, partnering with Nico Hulkenberg.
 However, Ricciardo won’t be renewing his Renault contract for 2021.

 Many believed Ricciardo would eventually join Ferrari – given his hunger and passion to win the World Championship.
-Not to mention, having an Italian heritage.
+Not to mention his Italian heritage.
 Sadly, it never came to pass.

-The Australian was in talks with Ferrari but they never amounted to anything serious.
+The Australian was in talks with Ferrari, but the negotiations never amounted to anything serious.
 He was beaten to a seat at the Scuderia by McLaren’s Carlos Sainz.

 After a largely unsuccessful stint with Renault, Daniel announced his switch to McLaren for the 2021 season.
 Ricciardo will be teaming up with Lando Norris at McLaren from next season.

-Ricciardo scored his first points in Australia 2012, with a ninth-placed finish.
+A ninth-placed finish saw Ricciardo score his first set of points in Australia in 2012.
 His first podium came at the Spanish GP in 2014 when he finished 3rd.
 He followed it up with another 3rd place finish in Monaco.
 The Perth native snatched his maiden win at the 2014 Canadian Grand Prix.
 Ricciardo went on to win two more races that year, in Hungary and Belgium.

 While Ricciardo wowed fans with his incredible racecraft, he also has a unique taste in helmets.
 Daniel Ricciardo’s 2019 lid, with the words – “Stop Being Them” caught everyone’s attention and instantly became a fan favorite.